Dr. Miami: Early life and education

-At the outbreak of World War I, Salzhauer's grandfather's family fled Ukraine and pogroms there; his great-grandfather was clubbed to death by a Cossack as the family left.
-When the Nazis came to power, his grandfather moved to Mandatory Palestine, and Salzhauer's father was born in Tel Aviv.
+At the outbreak of World War I in 1914, Salzhauer's grandfather's family fled Ukraine and pogroms there; his great-grandfather was clubbed to death by a Cossack as the family left.
+When the Nazis came to power in 1933, his grandfather moved to Mandatory Palestine, and Salzhauer's father was born in Tel Aviv.
 His father moved to New York City in 1958, where Salzhauer was born and grew up.

 Salzhauer went to a public high school, where he was teased over the shape of his nose, and he left and went to the Frisch School, a Jewish high school.
 He then attended Rockland Community College from 1989 to 1990 before transferring to Brooklyn College.
 After two years he transferred to Washington University School of Medicine in St. Louis, Missouri.

-After graduating, Salzhauer did his residency at first at Mount Sinai in Miami in general surgery, then at Jackson Memorial Hospital in Miami for plastic surgery, then did further training in plastic surgery at Cleveland Clinic in Weston, Florida.
+After graduating, Salzhauer did his residency at first at Mount Sinai Medical Center in Miami in general surgery, then at Jackson Memorial Hospital in Miami for plastic surgery, then did further training in plastic surgery at Cleveland Clinic Florida in Weston, Florida.
 The other residents performed a rhinoplasty on Salzhauer as a gift for the completion of his residency, in addition to a chin implant and liposuction.